skip to main content

 Litigation for the Non-Litigious Company (9-part video series)

-For example, in 2015, Press led a trial team that obtained a $26.2 million compensatory damages verdict (as well as punitive damages) for the plaintiff in an action alleging fraud, breach of contract, and unfair and deceptive trade practices against a UK software company.
+For example, in 2015, Press led a trial team that obtained a $26.3 million compensatory damages verdict (trebled in the judgment to over $79 million) for the plaintiff in an action alleging fraud, breach of contract, and unfair and deceptive trade practices against a UK software company.
 SAS Institute Inc. v.
 World Programming Ltd. (U.S.D.C., E.D.N.C.).
 More recently, in 2016, Press obtained a complete defense verdict for his client in an action concerning a chemical fire that destroyed an industrial facility in Detroit.
 Diversified Chemical Technologies v.
 Rhein Chemie Corp.
 (U.S.D.C., E.D.
 Mich.).

 Press has represented both defendants and plaintiffs in antitrust cases tried to verdict in federal courts.
 For example, he represented two North Carolina insurance company plaintiffs in a monopolization and conspiracy action in which the jury found liability on all claims after a seven-week trial ultimately resulting in a multi-million settlement for plaintiffs.
 Lawyers Title of North Carolina, Inc., et al. v.
 Investors Title Co.
 (U.S.D.C., M.D.N.C.).
 In another trial, he obtained directed verdict in favor of a defendant-manufacturer on monopoly claims brought against it.
 Implus, Inc. v.
 Schering-Plough Healthcare Products, Inc. (U.S.D.C., M.D.N.C.).
 Among the clients Press has represented in antitrust litigation are Reebok International Ltd., Microsoft Corporation, Societe Air France, S.A., and Rhone-Poulenc Ag Company.